heronimus/guide-jenkins-cicd/README.md

   ![](/docs/images/Clipboard_2020-07-26-07-31-31.png)

 - Edit the pipeline, suit the pipeline for your CI/CD jobs like: build docker images, run docker-compose, scale up/down your nodes.

+- Pipeline example for deploy app using docker-compose: [Jenkinsfile](/Jenkinsfile)